Nike Convertible Diaper Bag Review: Unisex and Travel-Friendly

-As a disclaimer, this review is not sponsored; however, Nike sent me this diaper bag as a gift to try out and provide my thoughts on.
+As a disclaimer, this review is not sponsored; however, Nike sent me this diaper bag as a gift, to try out and review.

 I’m not the most sporty person, but I like a good workout and I like the Nike brand.
-I also didn’t want to “give up” my former identity when I had a baby.
+After I became a mom, I didn’t want to “give up” my the semi-athletic identity that I had before I got pregnant.
 Previous to my pregnancy, I could be found wearing athleisure wear every day of the week.
 I was often biking, running and doing yoga.

 It’s 100% gender neutral!